Buenos Aires Flea Market

 On the way back to Recoleta, I stopped at the Dinamica Galeria in Palermo.
 Dinamica is a popular, stylish gallery.
 They process images using the latest methods.

 Also discovered Galerias Witcomb in Recoleta, the oldest gallery in Buenos Aires.
-They feature some of the most talented and best known artists in Argentina:
+They feature some of the most talented artists in Argentina:

 - Antonio Berni